pedropgusmao/fl_tutorials/tutorial_2_building_a_strategy/solution/README.md

 ### Step 8: Analyse the results

-Show the of the norm of the updates.
+Show the server's outputs regarding the norm of the updates.

 ### Step 9: Conclusions

-Slide of the presentation.
+Second slide of the presentation.